|

 calendar because on this day God decreed that the disbelieving generation of

-Israelites would not enter into the promise land.
+Israelites would not enter into the Promised Land.
 They had despaired of God's

 power to conquer their enemies and lead them into the land of promise.
 For